 We know that too much sugar is connected to many health problems including weight gain, diabetes, fatty liver, heart disease, possibly cancer, and inflammatory conditions such as rheumatoid arthritis.
 Extra sugar intake may also increase the risk of dementia, Alzheimer’s disease, stroke, depression, and anxiety.

-Just to clarify – Eating sugar does not cause diabetes.
-Eating too much sugar along with other unhealthy eating and activity habits is a big part of developing diabetes.
+Just to clarify – Eating sugar in and of itself does not cause diabetes.
+Eating too much sugar as part of an overall unhealthy lifestyle can definitely lead to developing diabetes.

 The toxic effect of sugar: There is a chemical thing in our body called advanced glycation end-products or AGEs for short.
 These chemicals are formed when sugars react with lipids or proteins, and they are toxic to our body.
 If you cook onions or other foods until they turn brown and caramelize into a sweet taste, that’s the same type of reaction.
 These toxic AGEs also are formed in the body when we eat too much sugar on a regular basis.
 They can build up to a level in the body and brain that creates inflammation.